ansys/pymapdl/doc/source/user_guide/math.rst

 LAPACK libraries and provides reasonable solve time for relatively small degrees of freedom (dof) eigenproblems of perhaps 100,000.
-However, Ansys solvers are designed for the scale of 100 s of millions of dof, providing a variety of situations whereyou can directly leverage Ansys high-performance solvers on a variety of eigenproblems.
+However, Ansys solvers are designed for the scale of 100 s of millions of dof, providing a variety of situations where you can directly leverage Ansys high-performance solvers on a variety of eigenproblems.
 Fortunately, you can leverage this without relearning an entirely new language because APDL Math has been written in a similar manner